loonloon/CSharp/ConcurrentCollections.md

 #### What concurrent collections are there? ####
 1. Concurrent Dictionary
-2. Concurrent Queue
+2. Concurrent Queue (Producer Consumer Collection)
-3. Concurrent Stack
+3. Concurrent Stack (Producer Consumer Collection)
-4. Concurrent Bag
+4. Concurrent Bag (Producer Consumer Collection)

 #### Concurrent Dictionary ####
 - Do not protect you from race conditions between method calls.